 Add in Crossbow Expert’s ability to perform a bonus attack with a hand crossbow when attacking with any one-handed weapon, and you won’t need a ton of high stats to deal high weapon damage, you’re no longer restricted to light weapons, and you’re not denied your ability modifier for damage with your off-hand weapon!

 Pair your ranged attacks with Sharpshooter, and you’ll be hell on wheels up close or at a distance.
-If you really want to min-max, you can spend 2 attunements and infusions to dual wield hand crossbows expressly for this purpose, then flank with your Steel Defender to gain advantage on your attacks, but that’s an awful lot of resources to tie up for this specific trick.
+If you really want to min-max, you can spend 2 attunements and infusions to dual wield hand crossbows expressly for this purpose, then use Faerie Fire to gain advantage on your attacks, but that’s an awful lot of resources to tie up for this specific trick.

 Additionally, an attack with your offhand weapon while dual wielding and Crossbow Expert’s extra attack both take up a bonus action.
 Since you can only take 1 bonus action a turn, you can’t really go full machine gun here without a DM bending the rules, but still a very cool character concept if you have your heart set on the double hand crossbow build.

-Just remember to take War Caster so you can cast spells while your hands are full.
+Just remember to take War Caster so you can cast spells with somatic components while your hands are full.
 And if you need a few levels before you can collect all these feats, Crossbow Expert will just as easily let you shoot Fire Bolts at enemies that get in your face.

 This isn’t instinctive, but bards start with hand crossbows, can sometimes find themselves in trouble when the charisma checks go wrong, and if they’re not casting a spell with a bonus action, they’re usually not doing anything with it.
 A hand crossbow could add that little bit of extra usefulness.